StephenCarlson/MiniHawk-VTOL/README.md

 ## Remarks
 As this is a totally 3D-printed airframe, the fully-finished vehicle is moderately heavy, which is a handicap, especially in the hovering mode of flight.
 As such, be gentle and cautious in adding any additional weight.
 For the recommended print settings with a 0.4mm nozzle, the airframe alone weights a bit over 300g, and the all-up-weight of the finished vehicle is between 700g and 800g.

 The parts used in this project are commonly available in the drone racing and R/C plane market(s).
-The only known limiting component is the DYS BE1806 motor, which is an older (~2015) motor with a diameter of 23mm and around 80W power.
+The only known limiting component is the DYS BE1806 motor, which is an older (~2015 era) motor with a diameter of 23mm and around 80W power.
 A standard 22xx- or 23xx-sized motor can be used on the tail, but the nacelle design was modeled specifically for the DYS BE1806-2300KV.
 A future revision may increase the nacelle size to be able to mount 22xx-sized motors.
 Another potentially limiting component is the GreatPlanes GPMQ3843 Threaded Ball-Link set.

 The aerodynamics and stability of the vehicle are still under analysis and subject to revision.
 The CFD poses/cases used for aerodynamics analysis are included for independent study.